 I feel like cupcakes and cakes are desserts that get reserved for special occasions, whereas cookies are an everyday thing, but I’m here to tell you you don’t need an excuse or a holiday to indulge a little!!

-These chocolate cupcakes are fluffy, moist, spongey, cakey, chocolatey, perfectly sweet, and all the things a chocolate cupcake would be.
+These chocolate cupcakes are fluffy, moist, spongey, cakey, chocolatey, perfectly sweet, and all the things a chocolate cupcake should be.
 They’re both gluten free and dairy free, but if you did a blind taste test, I promise you would have NO idea.

 How to make this recipe

 Once the batter is ready, use a cookie scoop or spoon and add the batter in 12 lined cupcake tins, filling about 2/3 of the way full.
-A cookie scoop or ice cream scoop works well because it helps keep the cupcakes an even size.

 Add to the center of the oven for 16-22 minutes.
 Check at 16 minutes and if a toothpick comes out clean, remove from the oven.